St Mark's Basilica: Chancel and choir chapels

 The chancel is enclosed by a Gothic altar screen, dated 1394.
 It is surmounted by a bronze and silver Crucifix, flanked by statues of the Virgin and Saint Mark, together with the Twelve Apostles.
-On the left of the screen is the ambo for readings from Scripture, while the on the right is the platform from which the newly elected Doge was presented to the people.
+On the left of the screen is the ambo for readings from Scripture, while on the right is the platform from which the newly elected Doge was presented to the people.

 Behind, marble banisters mark the limit of the choir, which after the reorganization by Doge Andrea Gritti was utilized by the Doge, civic leaders, and foreign ambassadors.
 Prior to the sixteenth century, the Doge's throne was located near the choir chapel of Saint Clement I, whose doorway opened to the courtyard of the Doge's Palace.
 The chapel was reserved for the Doge's private use.
 From the window above, which communicates with his private apartments, it was also possible for the Doge to assist at mass in the church.

 The tribunes on either side of the chancel are faced with bronze reliefs that portray events in the life of Saint Mark and his miracles.
 Beyond the banisters is the presbytery, reserved for the clergy, with the high altar which since 1835 contains the relics of Saint Mark, previously located in the crypt.
 The ciborium above the altar is supported by four intricately carved columns with scenes that narrate the lives of Christ and the Virgin.
 The age and provenance of the columns is disputed, with proposals ranging from sixth-century Byzantium to thirteenth-century Venice.
 The altarpiece, originally designed as an antependium, is the Pala d'Oro, a masterpiece of Byzantine enamels on gilded silver.

 The two choir chapels, located on either side of the chancel, occupy the space corresponding to the lateral aisles in the other crossarms.
 They are connected to the chancel through archways which also serve to reinforce the barrel vaults supporting the dome above.
 The choir chapel on the northern side is dedicated to Saint Peter.
 Historically, it was the principal area for the clergy.
 The mosaic decoration in the vaults above the chapels largely narrates the life of Saint Mark, including the events of the translatio.
 They constitute the oldest surviving representation of the transfer of Saint Mark's relics to Venice.